xImAnton/mcweb/README.md

 `cd` into the downloaded repository and run `sudo bash install.sh`.

-Once the installation script is done, just run `docker-compose` to start the application.
+Once the installation script is done, just use `docker-compose` to start the application.

 When you're getting errors, because your python executable couldn't be found, run `PYTHON_CMD=<your_python_command> ` before executing the installation script.